 The website also lists HTML codes below the grid, so scroll down to find new and exciting codes for your blog.

-That’s just a few of the special symbols that can be found on RapidTables, but cannot be found in the official WordPress symbol box, or probably other custom CMS platforms.
+Those are just a few of the special symbols that can be found on RapidTables, but cannot be found in the official WordPress symbol box, or probably other custom CMS platforms.
 The only downside right now, is should the website go offline for a period of time, users would be out of luck unless they can get their hands on the necessary symbol from another website in such an easy fashion.
 Furthermore, these codes cannot be found in Microsoft Word, so don’t even think about it.

-Because of this, we implore users to back-up the codes locally in a Word document to make sure they can get to them whenever they want.
+Because of this, we implore users to back up the codes locally in a Word document to make sure they can get to them whenever they want.

 Apart from just the special symbols, RapidTables is also a place for locating other HTML codes.
 Just take a look at the right side under the title, Web HTML.
 Users will be able to find codes for comments, links, regular HTML codes, among others.